aws-samples/aws-secure-environment-accelerator/docs/installation/installation.md

 ## 3.1.
 Considerations

-- Due to some breaking dependency issues, customers can only install or upgrade to v1.3.1 or above (older releases continue to function, but cannot be installed)
+- Due to some breaking dependency issues, customers can only install or upgrade to v1.3.2 or above (older releases continue to function, but cannot be installed)
 - Always compare your configuration file with the config file from the release you are upgrading to in order to validate new or changed parameters or changes in parameter types / formats.
   - do NOT update to the latest firewall AMI - see the the last bullet in section [5.1.
 Accelerator Design Constraints / Decisions](#51-accelerator-design-constraints--decisions)
   - do NOT update the `organization-admin-role` - see bullet 2 in section [2.2.6.
 Other](#226-other)
   - do NOT update account-keys (i.e. existing installations cannot change the internal values to `management` from `master`)
 - The Accelerator name and prefix **_CANNOT_** be changed after the initial installation
-- If you have customized any of the additional Accelerator provided default configuration files (SCPs, rsyslog config, ssm-documents, iam-policies, etc.):
-  - customers must manually merge Accelerator provided updates with your deployed customizations
+- Customers which customized any of the Accelerator provided default configuration files (SCPs, rsyslog config, ssm-documents, iam-policies, etc.) must manually merge the latest Accelerator provided updates with deployed customizations:
-  - failure to do so could result in either a) broken Accelerator functionality, or b) dropped customer guardrail enhancements
-  - prior to v1.2.5, if customers don't take action, the utilized configurations will revert to the latest Accelerator provided defaults.
-Update the last modified date on each custom config file in your input bucket and rerun the state machine post-upgrade to re-apply customizations
-  - post v1.2.5, if customers don't take action, we will continue to utilize a customers customized configurations regardless of each files timestamp
-  - in both cases it is important customers assess the new defaults and integrate them into their custom configuration or it could break Accelerator functionality
+  - it is important customers assess the new defaults and integrate them into their custom configuration, or Accelerator functionality could break or Accelerator deployed features may be unprotected from modification
+  - if customers don't take action, we continue to utilize the deployed customized files (without the latest updates)
 - The below release specific considerations need to be cumulatively applied (an upgrade from v1.2.3 to v1.2.5 requires you to follow both v1.2.4 and v1.2.5 considerations)

 **Release Specific Upgrade Considerations:**